V-Vivek/Big-Data-Fundamentals/MapReduce.md

 - The record having the same key value goes into the same partition
 - It allows even distribution of the Map output over the Reducer

+## Shuffling & Sorting
+- It will arrange the data for each key on individual reducer
+- The shuffling is the physical movement of the data which is done over the network

+## Reducer
+- It will receiver Mapper tasks data as input and will generate resultant output

+## Output Format
+- It decides in which format we want to write data in HDFS

+## Output Files
+- Generated reference for output data